Cosimo-Lewis/numberConverterApp/README.md

 # numberConverterApp
-All code must be Seena-proofed
+All code must be idiot-proofed

 Converts different number systems to others